veyselserifoglu/fastapi-oauth-lazy-registration/README.md

-# FastAPI News Application
+# FastAPI FakeNews Application

-This FastAPI application allows users to browse news articles, comment on them, and sign up for an account.
-It also supports anonymous browsing, where users can view news content without registering or logging in.
+This FastAPI application is designed to illustrate how we can create lazy registration or anonymous browsing in FastAPI.
+It allows users to browse news articles, comment on them, and sign up for an account, supporting anonymous browsing where users can view news content without registering or logging in.

 ## Table of Contents
 - [Features](#features)